 An expansion joint is a specific movement profile that bridges the gap between 2 meeting surfaces to provide a suppression joint that prevents surface compression cracking and bridge movement gaps.

-Expansion joints are designed to accommodate thermal, moisture and surface, substrate or foundation movement variations such as expansion, contraction, floating and many other causes of movement.
-Hidden expansion profiles and surface expansion profiles are specifically engineered for the complex range of gap size, movement size, movement direction and load/use type.
+Expansion joints are designed to accommodate thermal, moisture and surface, substrate or foundation movement variations such as expansion, contraction, floating and many other causes.
+Hidden expansion profiles and surface expansion profiles are engineered explicitly for the complex range of gap size, movement size, direction, and load/use type.